TIMELINE-America's long stumble toward the "fiscal cliff"

 * 2007-2008.
 Housing market bubble bursts.
 World financial crisis.
 Stock market crashes.
 Worst U.S. recession since Great Depression.
 Unemployment, home foreclosures soar.
 Bush, Congress bail out big banks.
 Deficit jumps to $459 billion in 2008.

 * 2009.
-Obama, Congress enact $787 billion stimulus, including expanded "temporary" tax breaks for children, education.
+President Barack Obama, Congress enact $787 billion stimulus, including expanded "temporary" tax breaks for children, education.
 Auto industry bailed out.
-Recession ends midyear.
+Recession ends mid-year.
 Stock market bounces back.
 Deficit hits $1.4 trillion.

 * 2011.
 Treasury Department request for increase in U.S. debt ceiling becomes focus of fight in Congress.
 Republicans, Democrats settle dispute by forming "super committee" to examine fiscal reform.
 Debt ceiling raised.
 U.S. credit rating downgraded.
 Super committee collapses in discord.
 Deep, mandatory budget cuts triggered for 2013.
 Stock market makes choppy advance.
 Deficit estimated at $1.6 trillion.

 * Spring 2012.
-Bernanke warns lawmakers of "massive fiscal cliff" at year-end.
-Main elements of approaching crisis include the expiration of Bush tax cuts and other tax measures that Congress has allowed to slip, along with budget cuts due to super committee flop.
+Federal Reserve Chairman Ben Bernanke warns lawmakers of "massive fiscal cliff" at year-end.
+Main elements of approaching crisis include tax increases due to expiration of Bush tax cuts and other tax measures that Congress has allowed to slip, along with budget cuts due to super committee flop.

 * Summer 2012.
 Presidential, congressional election campaigns in high gear.
 Stock market advances.